-Our researchers seek to understand the biological ageing mechanisms & associated chronic diseases & disorders of ageing (including age-related vision loss, frailty, osteoarthritis, musculoskeletal ageing) so as to develop interventions to address these.
+Our researchers seek to understand the biological ageing mechanisms and associated chronic diseases and disorders of ageing (including age-related vision loss, frailty, osteoarthritis, musculoskeletal ageing) so as to develop interventions to address these.

 We explore how age-related life changes and issues (including bereavement & widow-hood, retirement, caring responsibilities, palliative care, loneliness in the elderly) can be understood, managed and supported to improve mental health.

-Furthermore, our research community explores how to address the challenges of an ageing population at the societal and economic scale (including age-friendly cities & housing, an ageing workforce, health & care systems for the elderly, access to healthy food & transport links), with a sound knowledge base in understanding and improving inequalities around these challenges.
+Furthermore, our research community explores how to address the challenges of an ageing population at the societal and economic scale (including age-friendly cities & housing, an ageing workforce, health and care systems for the elderly, access to healthy food and transport links), with a sound knowledge base in understanding and improving inequalities around these challenges.

-From lab bench to bedside, research team outputs and outcomes from the University’s Institute of Ageing and Chronic Disease and beyond enable technological advances in treatment methods, as well as informing healthcare policy for improved care and prevention.
+From lab bench to bedside, research team outputs and outcomes enable technological advances in treatment methods, as well as informing healthcare policy for improved care and prevention.
 Multidisciplinary teams of biologists, engineers and clinicians are applying the latest in regenerative medicine technology combined with 3D printing to replace retinal cells to treat age-related macular degeneration (AMD) – the most common cause of sight loss in the western world.
 A collaboration with the UK Space Agency will investigate skeletal muscle ageing using experiments on the International Space Station.

 Back to: Research